He that is good for making excuses is seldom good for anything else. – Benjamin Franklin

 How is this going to affect my relationship with others?

 What other negative consequences could result from not making this change?

-Having written down all the negative consequences, now make a list of all the great things that could potentially occur if you did decide to make a change today.
+Having written down all the negative consequences, it’s time to make a list of all the great things that could potentially transpire if you did decide to make a change.
+Ask yourself:

 If I make this change, what could the potential benefits be?